-Data users can decide whether they want to use the harmonized spells for data analysis or whether the information from the subspells that reflects the changes in characteristics of these episodes over time is important to them.
-Both information are available in the longitudinal data files.
+Data users can and must decide for themselves whether to use the harmonized episodes for their data analysis or to consider the information from the separate subspells that reflect changes in the characteristics of an episode over time.
+Both pieces of information are available in the spell datasets.

-If the harmonized episodes are to be used, including the episodes that only consist of a single partial spell and therefore did not have to be harmonized, then it is sufficient to select all records for which the value of the variable subspell is 0.
+If the harmonized episodes are to be used - including episodes that consist of only one subspell and therefore did not need to be harmonized - it is sufficient to select all data rows with the value 0 in the variable subspell.